itucsdb1526/itucsdb1526/docs/user/index.rst

 User Guide
 =============

-| This site designed for every user inlude inexperienced ones.
+| This site designed for every user including inexperienced ones.
 Because of that usage is very simple.

 Home Page
 ------------